deephaven-examples/slack-message-classification/README.md

  - send a notification if a message is classified as toxic

 ## How to run
-Run 'sh start.sh' and open http://localhost:10000/ide/
+Run `sh start.sh` and open http://localhost:10000/ide/